amandaeze97/cs3041-designManifesto/README.md

                    **~ Prototyping ~**

-During the creation of our projects, there were multiple times when time and energy could have been saved, if we had spent the time to prototype our ideas before imple- menting them.
-I have noticed that in the projects where I dedicated significant time to sketching and creating mock- ups, the quality of the final product was much higher as I had much more time to spend on the implementation and focusing on details.
+During the creation of the projects with my various team members througout the term, there were multiple times when time and energy could have been saved, if we had taken the time necessary to prototype our ideas before implementing them.
+I noticed that in the projects where I dedicated sig- nificant time to sketching and creating mock-up versions of the product, the quality of the final product was much higher.
+I had more time to spend on the implementation and focus on the details.

-The most effective prototyping scheme I have used is to first create paper sketches, then paper prototypes, and lastly mock-ups where you can see a more design focused model.
-Below are the three examples that I just listed, which were used for the Design for Others project regard- ing the rebuilding of Technocopia's website.
+To create prototypes, I fitst created paper sketched, which were made into paper prototypes, and lastly into mock-up versions of a more design focused model.
+Below are the three examples that I just listed, which were used for the Design for Others project regarding the rebuilding of Technocopia's website.

                   **~ User Feedback ~**